exercism/website-copy/pages/mentor_guide.md

 ![pass](https://user-images.githubusercontent.com/5421823/42646492-f0077750-85f8-11e8-8621-e77da7ec018f.png)

-When you think a learner has learnt enough from the exercise (i.e. they've touched upon a couple of concepts and made good process with each iteration based on the feedback given), you can unlock the next exercise for them by clicking on the the "Approve and comment" button.
-You will need to add a comment before hitting this button, for example "It looks like you've learnt enough from this exercise, let's move on."
+When you think a learner has learnt enough from the exercise (i.e. they've touched upon a couple of concepts and made good process with each iteration based on the feedback given), you can allow the learner to progress by clicking on the the "Approve and comment" button (appears when you type).
+You will need to add a comment before hitting this button, for example "It looks like you've learnt enough from this exercise, great work."

 ![approve](https://user-images.githubusercontent.com/5421823/42646486-eecd1a3e-85f8-11e8-92de-d7d34298a3f6.png)

 Once you have submitted your comment you can go back to the Mentor Dashboard and choose another solution to give feedback on.